lovebrew/lovebrew.github.io/lovebrew.md

 ### Building Your Project

-In order for LÖVEBrew to work, you need to have 3dsxtool, smdhtool, tex3ds, elf2nro, and nacptool installed.
+In order for LÖVEBrew to work, you need to have tex3ds installed.
 If they are installed, you may need to add them to the PATH.

 #### Linux